Tiguex War

 The Tiguex War (Tee-wesh) was the first named war between Europeans and Native Americans in what is now part of the United States.
 The war took place in New Spain, during the colonization of Nuevo México.
-It was fought in the winter of 1540–41 by the expedition of Francisco Vázquez de Coronado against the twelve or thirteen Pueblos or settlements of what would become the Tiguex Province of Nuevo México.
+It was fought in the winter of 1540–41 by the expedition of Francisco Vázquez de Coronado and native Mexican Indian allies against the twelve or thirteen pueblos or settlements of what would become the Tiguex Province of Nuevo México.
 These villages were along both sides of the Rio Grande, north and south of present-day Bernalillo, New Mexico.
 The Tiguex War led to significant casualties on both sides and damage to all Pueblos, and increased tensions within Spanish-Native relations.

 Background

 Before the Tiguex war in 1540, Natives in the Tiguex province (also known as Tiwans) resided in the area for thousands of years and were well established along the Rio Grande.
 Pueblos were made up of multi-story buildings with some room blocks containing up to 450 ground floor rooms and were able to house thousands of people.
 Across 12 villages, there was an estimated 10 to 20 thousand people.
 Tiwans were known for farming corn, squash, beans, and cotton which allowed for rich trade with clothing made from cotton.

 During the 1500s, Spain was starting the colonization of North America, conquering both the Aztecs and the Inca.
 Once Spain established a colonial administration in Nueva Espana (now Mexico) they decided to explore North, hoping they would find the Seven Cities of Cibola (gold) and a possible better route for the shortest voyage to Asia.
 They were motivated by information provided by the remaining survivors of the Narváez expedition (also known as De Vaca expedition) which started in 1527 and ended in 1536.
 One of the survivors of the Narváez expedition was an African slave named Estevanico, who provided valuable insight into the mostly uncharted territory of southwest North America after arriving in Mexico City in August 1536.

 As a result of the information provided by Estevanico, viceroy Antonio de Mendoza of New Spain organized a scouting party in 1539 led by Fray Marcos de Niza, a Spanish priest, with the goal of exploring present day New Mexico and locating native settlements.
 De Niza was accompanied by Estevanico, who helped guide the Spanish through the same territory he had ventured through a few years prior.
 After locating what they believed to be the Cibola, in reality a Zuni settlement, de Niza sent Estevanico ahead to make contact with the settlement.
 However, Estevanico was killed in his interaction with the Zuni people.
 Following Estevanico's death, de Niza fled back to Mexico City.